AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/Hierachry.md

 1. **Name** of the tools

-2. **Override**: It has to be ticked if you want the inventory to be changed on the specific step you are currently on.
+2. **Override**: It has to be ticked if you want the inventory to be changed on the specific Node you are currently on.

 3. **Bag**: Define if the tools can be found in the trainee bag.
 If crossed it means it is not.